Skip to content

 • Override windows for sponsor events without breaking term rules

-• Recurring lab and cohort sessions with one-shot exceptions
+• Recurring lab and cohort sessions with one-off exceptions

 • Solves sponsor visibility